NVIDIA/workbench-example-hybrid-rag/README.md

 **Prerequisites**

-* Set up your NVIDIA NeMo Inference Microservice to run on another system of your choice.
+* Set up your NVIDIA NeMo Inference Microservice to run self-hosted on another system of your choice.
 After joining the [EA Program](https://developer.nvidia.com/nemo-microservices-early-access), the playbook to get started is located [here](https://developer.nvidia.com/docs/nemo-microservices/inference/nmi_playbook.html).
+Remember the _model name_ and the _ip address_ of this running microservice.

 **Inference**

-1. Open the Chat application from the AI Workbench project window.
+1. Select the green **Open Chat** button on the top right the AI Workbench project window.
     * You may be prompted to enter your NVCF and Hugging Face keys as project secrets.
-Do that and then select **Open Chat** again.
+If so, do it and then select **Open Chat** again.
+If not, you have entered them previously.
-    * If you aren't prompted, you already entered the keys.
-See them in AI Workbench under <ins>Environment</ins>&#8594;<ins>Secrets</ins>.
+    * There is a known issue for build 0.44.8 where the secret(s) may truncate when pasted.
+Alternatively, you can configure the secret by ``Environment`` > ``Secrets`` > ``<secret_name>`` > ``Configure``.
-2. Once the UI opens, select the **Self-hosted Microservice** inference mode under <ins>Inference Settings<ins> &#8594; <ins>Inference Mode<ins>.
-Wait for the RAG backend to start up, which may take a few moments.
+2. Once the UI opens, click **Set up RAG Backend**.
+This triggers a one-time backend build which can take a few moments to initialize.
+3. Select the **Self-hosted Microservice** inference mode under ``Inference Settings`` > ``Inference Mode``.
-3. Select the **Remote** tab in the right hand settings panel.
-Input the IP address of the system running the microservice, as well as the model name selected to run with that microservice.
+4. Select the **Remote** tab in the right hand settings panel.
+Input the **IP address** of the system running the microservice, as well as the **model name** selected to run with that microservice.
-4. Now start chatting!
+5. Now start chatting!
 Queries will be made to the microservice running on a remote system whenever this inference mode is selected.

 **Using RAG**

-5. To perform RAG, in the right hand panel of the Chat UI select **<ins>Upload Documents Here</ins>** &#8594;**<ins>Update Database</ins>** and choose the text files to upload.
+6. In the right hand panel of the Chat UI select **Upload Documents Here**.
+Click to upload or drag and drop the desired text files to upload.
+   * You may see a warning that the vector database is not ready yet.
+If so wait a moment and try again.
-6. Once uploaded successfully, the **Toggle to Use Vector Database** should turn on by default next to your text input box.
+7. Once uploaded successfully, the **Toggle to Use Vector Database** should turn on by default next to your text input box.
-7. Now you may query your documents!
+8. Now you may query your documents!

 ## Tutorial 3: Using a Local Microservice